hashicorp/terraform-provider-aws/website/docs/r/cloudformation_stack_set_instance.html.markdown

 The `deployment_targets` configuration block supports the following arguments:

 * `organizational_unit_ids` - (Optional) Organization root ID or organizational unit (OU) IDs to which StackSets deploys.
-Typically used with 'stacksets for organizations'
+Typically used with 'stacksets for organizations'.
 * `account_filter_type` - (Optional) Limit deployment targets to individual accounts or include additional accounts with provided OUs.
 Valid values: `INTERSECTION`, `DIFFERENCE`, `UNION`, `NONE`.
-Typically used with 'stacksets for organizations.
+Typically used with 'stacksets for organizations'.
 Combine with targeting the root OU and INTERSECTION with a list of account ids to target accounts from the management account.
 * `accounts` - (Optional) List of accounts to deploy stack set updates.
 Can only be used after setting up trusted roles with 'self-managed' permissions.
 * `accounts_url` - (Optional) S3 URL of the file containing the list of accounts.